FusionCache/docs/docs/concepts.md

 </tr>
 </table>

-In both cases, the response is a `FIND_RSP` is sent with an array of one `Person` object with its associated `Address` object.
+In both cases, the response is a `FIND_RSP` with an array of one `Person` object with its associated `Address` object.